-The GSI groundwater vulnerability map indicates the Site has low vulnerability to groundwater contamination.
-The GSI Bedrock Aquifer map information does not appear to cover the Site.
-The nearest available coverage is in Ringsend Park approximately 700 m west of the Site, which indicates the bedrock to be locally important.
+The GSI Bedrock Aquifer map shows the Site has moderate vulnerability to groundwater contamination.
+Immediately north of the Site the groundwater vulnerability is low.
+Approximately 155 m southwest of Site the vulnerability is high and approximately 240 m southwest the vulnerability is extreme.
+The bedrock aquifer is described as a locally important aquifer.
 According to GSI, this is bedrock that is moderately productive only in local zones and is capable of supplying locally important abstractions (smaller public water supplies, and group schemes).